Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Experimental Analysis

 The values of $r_0$ and $r_N$ for the given reprogramming tasks are reported in Table~\ref{tab:results-mask-size-224}.
 In Fig.~\ref{fig:scatter} we also report the correlation between gradient alignment and reprogramming accuracy, computed using Pearson (P), Spearman (S), and Kendall (K) methods, along with the corresponding permutation tests and $p$-values.
 The correlation between reprogramming accuracy ${\rm RA}$ and gradient alignment before reprogramming ($r_0$) is not significant ($p>0.05$) mostly due to the presence of two outlying observations (\ie, AlexNet \chmnist $\rightarrow$ MNIST, and CWNet \chmnist $\rightarrow$ MNIST).
 The correlation values are much higher and statistically significant, instead, when considering gradient alignment after reprogramming ($r_N$), \eg, the correlation computed with the Pearson coefficient is 0.98 with $p < 1e-8$.
 These results show that gradient alignment, especially when computed after reprogramming ($r_N$), is strongly and positively correlated with reprogramming accuracy, thus confirming the intuition provided by our mathematical model.

-\textit{Reprogramming Mask Size.} We finally analyze the impact of the reprogramming mask size on reprogramming accuracy.
+\myparagraph{Reprogramming Mask Size.} We finally analyze the impact of the reprogramming mask size on reprogramming accuracy. \emph{As we have explained in Sect.~\ref{sec:math-tool}, the reprogramming mask size influences how much the reprogramming accuracy increase when optimizing the program (the higher, the better)}.
 To this end, we consider reprogramming masks of increasing sizes, using 64, 128, and 224 as their width and height values.
 We report reprogramming accuracy and the proposed measures computed for each classifier and reprogramming task in Table~\ref{tab:results-different-mask-sizes}, and the corresponding correlation tests in Fig.~\ref{fig:scatters-different-masks}.
-While the right plot in Fig.~\ref{fig:scatters-different-masks} shows again that reprogramming accuracy is strongly correlated with the gradient alignment $r_N$, also for such reprogramming cases, the left plot shows that reprogramming accuracy is correlated also with the reprogramming mask size, confirming again the soundness of the proposed mathematical model.
+While the right plot in Fig.~\ref{fig:scatters-different-masks} shows again that reprogramming accuracy is strongly correlated with the gradient alignment $r_N$, also for such reprogramming cases, the left plot shows that reprogramming accuracy is also correlated with the reprogramming mask size, confirming again the soundness of the proposed mathematical model.
 From the values in Table~\ref{tab:results-different-mask-sizes}, it should also be noted that the reprogramming mask size can have a relevant impact on reprogramming accuracy, \eg, in the case AlexNet \imagenet $\rightarrow$ \mnist, there is an accuracy difference of $15\%$ between the performance obtained with the smallest and that obtained with the largest mask size considered.